 For people and nature, water is life.

-The good news is that investing in nature offers a clear pathway to protecting and restoring the freshwater systems on which nature and people depend.
+The good news is we know how to reverse this trajectory.
+Investing in nature offers a clear pathway to protecting and restoring the freshwater systems on which nature and people depend.

 The Urgency to Protect Fresh Water